ECMWFCode4Earth/tales-of-drought/handbook/chapters/02-drought-focus/indices.md

 ## SPEI index

 The **Standardized Precipitation Evapotranspiration Index** (**SPEI**) is a widely used meteorological index for measuring drought conditions.
 The **SPEI** quantifies the deficit of water on the land's surface over various time periods, typically spanning months.
-It is designed to take into account both precipitation and potential {ref}`PET` in determining drought.
+It is designed to take into account both precipitation and potential PET in determining drought.

-In simpler terms, the **SPEI** scores indicate how wet or dry a period is compared to normal conditions, using {ref}`standard-deviation` from the {ref}`mean`: negative values indicate drier than usual periods while positive values correspond to wetter than usual periods.
+In simpler terms, the **SPEI** scores indicate how wet or dry a period is compared to normal conditions, using standard-deviation from the mean: negative values indicate drier than usual periods while positive values correspond to wetter than usual periods.
 The magnitude of the SPEI is an indicator of the severity of event.
 **SPEI** values ranging from -1 to 1 are generally viewed as normal.